ludwigbeuttel/podsite/readme.md

 1. make sure you have a current version of nodeJS installed
 2. Enter your podcasts's data in "podcatsData.ts".
 Only icon from <https://materialdesignicons.com/> are supported and have to be prefixed with "mdi-".
 Feed free to add or remove values from the array.
 3. Create/modify the .env file in the project's root folder and add FEEDLOCATION=your_feed_url
-4. Add a "favicon.ico" and a "favicon.png" file to the "static" folder.
+4. Add your "favicon.ico" file to the "static" folder.
 This is usually just your podcast art.
 5. add legal information under "./pages/about.vue"
 6. theme your website (optional): Some theming is done automatically (including extracting colors from your podcast art) but you can customnize your theme further using the "vuetify.options.ts" file.
 For options, visit <https://vuetifyjs.com/en/customization/theme/>
 7. Install dependencies using the command "npm install" and start the application in development mode using "npm run serve"